tanpengsccd/Telegram-115bot/README_EN.md

 A Python-based Telegram bot for managing and controlling 115 Network Disk, supporting offline downloads, video uploads, directory synchronization, and more.

 ## Update Log
+v2.3.6
+- Fixed error with subscribe movie download
+- Due to the triggering of JAVDB's anti-crawling mechanism, the crawling failed and the AV subscription function was temporarily closed.
+A stable solution will be updated later.

 v2.3.5
 - Fixed escaping errors in MarkdownV2 formatting for offline download timeout alert messages
 - Optimized movie subscription download logic